Kilometre zero: Great Britain

-On the pavement a few feet behind the equestrian statue of King Charles I that sits on a traffic island just south of Trafalgar Square in London, there is a plaque bearing the inscription:
+In the centre of Charing Cross in London, there is a plaque bearing the inscription:

-On the site now occupied by the statue of King Charles I was erected the original Queen Eleanor's Cross, a replica of which stands in front of Charing Cross station.
-Mileages from London are measured from the site of the original cross.

-In Scotland, distances from Edinburgh are measured from the GPO building in Princes Street.
+In Scotland, distances from Edinburgh are measured from a bollard in front of the GPO building in Princes Street.

 For most mainline railways, miles are measured from the associated London terminal station.

 The 0 km point for the whole London Underground network is located at Ongar railway station which is actually no longer part of the network and is only operated as part of a heritage railway.